1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Use credit only to purchase things of lasting value: a home, education, maybe a car.
 Pay cash for everything else such as clothing, travel, entertainment and furniture.
 Even better, take advantage of the credit card company's free 30-day loan by charging responsibly and paying off the bill in full every month.
 Do you know anyone who got into big financial trouble because they didn't borrow enough money?
 I don't.

 If you feel you never have any money "left over" for investing after you pay all your bills, try reversing the bill-paying process.
 Make the first check you write each month a deposit to your mutual fund, money market or brokerage account.
 Then pay all your regular monthly bills, finishing up with the credit card bill.
-If you're having trouble paying that last bill, trim your discretionary spending -- but keep paying yourself first.
+If you're having trouble paying that last bill, create a budget to help trim your discretionary spending -- but keep paying yourself first.

 In investing, as in baseball, those who swing for the fences do hit the occasional home run.
 But they strike out a lot too, and their lifetime batting average -- average annual total return -- suffers accordingly.
-So shy away from highly volatile stocks, Initial Public Offerings (IPOs), buying on margin and commodity trading.
+So shy away from highly volatile stocks, risky initial public offerings (IPOs), buying on margin and commodity trading.
 Don't try to time markets, because no one does it consistently well.
 Use dollar-cost averaging to invest regularly in markets good, bad and lackluster.
 Have the patience to wait out the occasional (and inevitable) bear markets.

 When tech stocks were flying high in the late '90s, safer investments like bonds, CDs and less-volatile blue-chip stocks were derided as sissy stuff.
 Diversification was considered boring.
 But successful investors have always known that any one class of assets -- stocks, real estate, bonds, cash -- will have its day in the doghouse and its day in the sun.
 That's why you've got to own all of them, in a mix that's right for your age, income, family responsibilities and tolerance for risk.